Man attempts to snatch baby from mother's arms at Walmart

 SHELBY, N.C. —

-Police arrested a man Wednesday who they said grabbed a baby at Walmart.
+Police arrested a man Wednesday who they said grabbed a baby at a North Carolina Walmart.

-The girl's mother said the man, who was identified as Eric Richardson, was being nice as he talked to her 10-month-old.
+Eric Richardson was arrested and charged Wednesday with one count of assault on a child under 12 years old.

-She said that's when things escalated and he tried to pull the baby away.
+Mother Tiana Langer told WSOCTV that she had a bizarre encounter with Richardson on Tuesday at the Walmart on Dixon Boulevard in Shelby.
+"He said, 'How did you get that cutie?' and I just thought he was being friendly," Langer said.

 © 2017 Cox Media Group.
 By using this website,